christianrehn/CombineTest/README.md

 ## Please support me

 Please support me by sharing your Trackman scores with me (if possible in Excel format).
 The more data I have the better my score calcualtion gets.
-To share it create a branch in GitHub or mail it to golf.logbook@gmail.com.
+To share it create a branch in this GitHub repo or mail it to golf.logbook@gmail.com.

 If you have a good ball flight model implementation and you are willing to share it with me I would like to directly connect my QCQuad with this App.
 I have already analyzed the QCQuad network traffic to get all the data QCQuad provides.